phedinkus/BankKataOCR/README.md

 To run tests you must have node installed on your machine.
 Installation is easy and can be done following instructions on [Node's website](https://nodejs.org/en/).

-Once Node is installed, the tests can be run from the root directory of this project with `npm test`.
+Once Node is installed, run `npm install` in the root directory of the project to install the test suite dependencies.
+Tests can be run from the root directory of this project with `npm test`.